-As an avid gardener, I love growing herbs year-round, even during the winter months.
-While it may seem challenging to keep plants alive during the colder months, there are plenty of herbs that can thrive in winter.
-With a little bit of planning and preparation, you can enjoy fresh herbs straight from your garden even in the dead of winter.
+As an avid gardener, I adore growing herbs all year, even in winter.
+It may seem challenging to keep plants alive in the cold, but many herbs thrive in winter.
+With a bit of planning and preparation, you can enjoy fresh herbs from your garden, even in the dead of winter.
+But how can you start growing herbs in winter?

 One of the best things about growing herbs in winter is that you don’t need a lot of space to get started.
 Even a small windowsill or balcony can provide enough space to grow a few pots of your favorite herbs.
 Additionally, many herbs are perennials, meaning they can survive the winter and come back year after year.
 By planting these hardy herbs, you can enjoy fresh flavors without having to start from scratch each year.